 Storix, Inc. v.
 Anthony Johnson - A Case Study

-Anthony Johnson has become the most abused pro se civil litigant in U.S. history.
+Anthony Johnson has suffered more legal abuse than any other pro se civil litigant in U.S. history.
 Don't be too quick to judge Anthony as another disgruntled losing party that simply won't accept his loss.
 The attorneys and their clients never stopped attacking him because no judge would even acknowledge what they were doing, much less allow a pro se litigant to stop them.

 In 2011, Anthony Johnson gifted a collective 52% stock in his company, Storix, Inc. to his 4 long-term employees after being diagnosed with terminal cancer.
 Remarkably, Johnson didn't die, and his former employees didn't like it.
 They wanted the rest of his stock, and used their new controlling interest in his company to sue him relentlessly for no reason.
 They cut off his remaining income, sued him for the copyrights to the software he designed and developed for 15 years, then sued him for allegedly "intending" to compete with his own company.
 Johnson counter-sued, first represented by a private attorney and eventually self-represented, but always opposed by multiple attorneys from two behemoth law firms being paid by his own company.

-After 7 years and hundreds of pleadings in 4 California trial courts, the California Court of Appeals, and the Ninth Circuit (federal ) Court of Appeals, there was not a single decision in Johnson's favor.
+After 8 years and hundreds of pleadings in 4 California trial courts, the California Court of Appeals, and the Ninth Circuit (federal ) Court of Appeals, there was not a single decision in Johnson's favor.
 In the end, Johnson lost his entire company, the copyrights to his software, his home and savings, and every court further punished him for losing by ordering him to pay hundreds of thousands of dollars in costs and attorney fees to both the company and his former employees.
-Not once would any of them acknowledge that his former employees were in total control of Storix and self-approved using company funds to sue him and for their defense in every action, thereby using Johnson's own 40% remaining share of Storix's profits to fund all the litigation against him.
+Not once would any judge even acknowledge that his former employees were in total control of Storix and illegally self-approved using company funds for their defense in every action.

 Judges rely on the fact that no one sees a case beyond what they include in their orders and opinions, so they simply re-wrote the facts and issues of the case to conform to their decisions.
 Anthony's efforts to draw the judge's attention even to millions of dollars of embezzlement and tax fraud occurring at his own company was futile, and he was instead punished repeatedly for trying to stop it.

 Finally, Johnson brought a complaint against 4 judges and 5 attorneys for conspiring to deprive him his civil rights, even as one of the judges continues to stay one of several claims in a prior complaint (without explanation) to prevent him from appealing her other decisions.
-The newly assigned federal judge dismissed all claims against the judges, attorneys and their clients who took millions from Johnson, still without their having to deny a single fact.
-Any appeal must await a final decision on the single remaining claim, this time against Storix for the $475,000 of profits owed to him.
-It remains to be seen if it will ever make it to a jury, since it can't be decided without examining the same evidence of financial and litigation misconduct that every judge in the past has repeatedly punished Johnson for trying to expose.
+The newly assigned federal judge dismissed all claims against the other judges, attorneys and their clients who took millions from Johnson - still without their having to deny a single fact.
+The case was then assigned to yet another newly appointed judge that dismissed his final claim against Storix (for the $475,000 of earnings still owed to him) - also ignoring all facts, evidence and law.

 The Storix v.
 Johnson Papers